Breakfast in London, dinner in Barcelona

 -

-There is a really excellent, convenient low-cost train+ferry service from London to Amsterdam or any station in the Netherlands, see the London to Amsterdam Stena Line Rail & Sail page.
+There is a really excellent, convenient low-cost train+ferry service from London to Amsterdam & the Netherlands, see the London to Amsterdam Stena Line Rail & Sail page.
 Travelling from central London to central Amsterdam overnight with a bed in a comfortable private cabin on board the ship with shower, toilet, free WiFi & satellite TV can be more time-effective than Eurostar or even a flight.

 UK to Spain by ferry